-This is somewhat complicated to explain, and I can’t do a better job than Nathan Grimm has already done over at Moz (it’s about 1/3 of the way through this article), so just head over there if you want to learn more about this specific factor.
+This is somewhat complicated to explain, check out this incredible Amazon listing SEO article focusing on what’s going to happen in 2018!
+So just head over there if you want to learn more about this specific factor.

 This is one of the biggest hidden ways that Amazon determines a listing’s relevance to a given product search.
 This is also yet another example of how Amazon tracks every single minutia of a customer’s activity on their website.
 Take a look at this URL that links to a listing for a Black & Decker electric drill, and see if you can tell me what search term I used to find it:

 You can see the source keyword right at the end of the URL – &keywords=electric+drill – that tells Amazon that the source keyword was “electric drill”.

 Therefore, if I were to buy this drill, Amazon would know that this listing is highly relevant for the term “electric drill”.
 The next time a customer searches for that term, this listing would be more likely to show at the top.